When Should Families Hire a College Counselor? Sophomore Year Vs. Junior Year

 What we can say clearly: the earlier the engagement, the more options the family has, the less time pressure affects decisions, and the more the student's application reflects genuine development rather than last-minute assembly.

 If you are wondering whether now is the right time to begin, the answer is almost always yes.
-College Flight Path meets families where they are in the process.
+The best time to hire a college counselor is when the family is ready to plan rather than react.